The Do's and Don'ts of Firewall Audit Tools

 A good example of this is documentation.
 Nearly all compliance regulations require justifying the access that is permitted through the firewalls.
-Wether you are considering PCI, NERC or general standards like ISO 17799, documenting why a firewall is configured a certain way is part of the regulation.
+Whether you are considering regulatory standards (e.g. PCI DSS, NERC) or internal governance, documenting why a firewall is configured necessary for attestation.
 Implementing change management is good, but only part of the answer.
-Look for tools like FireMon that can streamline the process of maintaining a documented configuration.
+Look for an NSPM that can streamline the process of maintaining a documented configuration.
 It is required, so make it as simple as possible.
 With FireMon, when the audit comes around, it can be as simple as generating the report.

 You are not alone in your desire or necessity to improve network security policies.
 You don't have to be alone when it comes to implementation either.
 With a strong community of support, you can get answers to your questions from your industry peers.
 Find out how others are solving the same problems.
 And just as importantly, get solutions to those problems.
 FireMon has the largest network of peers, each of which is ready to share their knowledge and expertise with one another.
 Security is a fraternity, FireMon is a common campfire professional gather around.